-One of my favorite things about Sedona is the sheer number of different places you can spend time taking in the stunning Red Rock views!
-Crescent Moon Ranch & Picnic Area is no exception to this rule.
+One of my favorite things about Sedona is the sheer number of different places you can spend time taking in the stunning Red Rock views and the Crescent Moon Ranch and Picnic Area is no exception to this rule.

 While Cathedral Rock is close - the trailheads leading up to Cathedral Rock aren't easily accessible from here unless you're prepared to get wet crossing Oak Creek so keep that in mind when visiting.